What is an Electronic Signature?

 What are the laws and regulations in the Netherlands?

-Electronic signatures in the Netherlands have the same legal effect as handwritten signatures if the method used for authentication is sufficiently reliable, given the purpose for which the electronic data was used.
-There are special certification providers in the Netherlands, who can offer qualified certificates.
+Electronic signatures in the Netherlands have the same legal effect as handwritten signatures if the method used for authentication is sufficiently reliable, given the purpose for which the electronic data was used and the circumstances of the situation (Book 3, Art.
+15a) .
+When employee contracts are provided electronically, they should include electronic signatures which have been authenticated as sufficiently reliable.

 Is an electronic signature valid in the Netherlands?